Coderived and contraderived categories of locally presentable abelian DG-categories: Introduction

 Simply put, this means that the homotopy category $\sH^0(\bC(\sE_\inj))$ of unbounded complexes of injective objects in $\sE$ and the homotopy category $\sH^0(\bC(\sE_\proj))$ of unbounded complexes of projective objects in $\sE$ are our two versions of the derived category of~$\sE$.
 Similarly, the homotopy category $\sH^0(\biR^\bu\bModl_\binj)$ of DG\+modules $\biJ^\bu=(J^*,d_J)$ over $\biR^\bu$ with injective underlying graded $R^*$\+modules $J^*$ and the homotopy category $\sH^0(\biR^\bu\bModl_\bproj)$ of DG\+modules $\biP^\bu=(P^*,d_P)$ over $\biR^\bu$ with projective underlying graded $R^*$\+modules $P^*$ are our two versions of the derived category of DG\+modules over~$\biR^\bu$.

 Derived categories of the second kind were, in fact, recently studied in numerous contexts under various names.
 In connection with representation theory of finite groups and commutative algebra, they were studied by J\o rgensen~\cite{Jor} and Krause~\cite{Kra}.
-They also naturally appear in the context of Grothendieck duality in the work of Krause and Iyengar~\cite{IK06} and Gaitsgory~\cite{Gaitsgory} (the derived ind-completion of the bounded derived category of coherent sheaves on a nice enough scheme $X$ is equivalent to $\sH^0(\bC(\sE_\inj))$ for $\sE=X\sqcoh$, essentially by~\cite{Kra}).
+They also naturally appear in the context of Grothendieck duality in the work of Krause and Iyengar~\cite{IK06} and Gaitsgory and Rozenblyum~\cite{Gaitsgory,GR} (the derived ind-completion of the bounded derived category of coherent sheaves on a nice enough scheme $X$ is equivalent to $\sH^0(\bC(\sE_\inj))$ for $\sE=X\sqcoh$, essentially by~\cite{Kra}).
 Lurie studied their universal properties under the name ``unseparated derived category'' \cite[Appendix C.5]{Lur-SAG}.
 They play an essential role in understanding the Koszul duality (see e.~g.\ \cite{LH03,Pkoszul,Pksurv}).
 Last but not least, Becker~\cite{Bec} significantly contributed to the theory of derived categories of the second kind for curved DG\+modules, motivated by the special case of categories of matrix factorizations (whose theory, going back to~\cite{Eisenbud}, requires derived categories of the second kind for its full development, as shown in~\cite{Or,EP}).

 We will use the terminology from the paper by Becker~\cite{Bec} and name the homotopy category of unbounded complexes of injective objects or the homotopy category of graded-injective DG\+modules the \emph{coderived category in the sense of Becker}.
-Dually, we call the homotopy category of unbounded complexes\ of projective objects or the homotopy category of graded-projective DG\+modules the \emph{contraderived category in the sense of Becker}.
+Dually, we call the homotopy category of unbounded complexes of projective objects or the homotopy category of graded-projective DG\+modules the \emph{contraderived category in the sense of Becker}.
+To be precise, the definitions of Becker's contraderived and coderived categories in Sections~\ref{becker-contraderived-subsecn} and~\ref{becker-coderived-subsecn} are spelled out in a more fancy way: these derived categories of the second kind are defined as certain Verdier quotient categories of the homotopy category of arbitrary complexes or (curved) DG\+modules, rather than subcategories.
+But then Corollaries~\ref{becker-contraderived-corollary} and~\ref{becker-coderived-corollary} tell that, in particular, in the case of DG\+modules, the Becker contraderived and coderived categories as defined in Sections~\ref{becker-contraderived-subsecn} and~\ref{becker-coderived-subsecn} agree with the homotopy categories of graded-projective and graded-injective DG\+modules, respectively.

 Let us now explain what we believe is a main contribution of the present paper.
 The second-named author proved the following fact in~\cite{Sto2} (which was one of the main results there):

 \begin{thm}[{\cite[Corollary~6.13]{Sto2}}] Let\/ $\sA$ be a locally coherent Grothendieck abelian category and\/ $\sH^0(\bC(\sA_\inj))$ be the homotopy category of unbounded complexes of injective objects in\/~$\sA$.
 Then\/ $\sH^0(\bC(\sA_\inj))$ is a compactly generated triangulated category.
 The full subcategory of compact objects in\/ $\sH^0(\bC(\sA_\inj))$ is equivalent to the bounded derived category\/ $\sD^\bb(\sA_\fp)$ of the abelian category of finitely presentable objects in\/~$\sA$. \end{thm}